SamEMason/hnscraper/README.md

 - **Extensibility**: Classes are designed to easily accommodate future features, such as new output formats or additional scraping targets.
 - **Design Philosophy:** Combines object-oriented design, modular file organization, JS documentation, and error handling to make the code clear, consistent, and easy to work with.
 - Posts are sorted in **reverse chronological order** (`newest first`) before being returned.
-- `ConsoleView` handles project-specific console rendering of posts, keeping scraping logic separate.
+- `ConsoleView` handles project-specific console rendering of posts, while `JSONLogger` provides optional structured output, keeping scraping logic independent of logging.